-- Other possible metrics – video watching, download a file, answer a questionnaire, we’d like to follow all these steps and see how many visitors are doing them.
-Performing a variety of activities on the site naturally indicates the level of interest and users engagement.
+- Other possible metrics - video watch, download a file, answer a questionnaire, we'd like to follow all these steps and see how many visitors are doing them.
+Performing a variety of activities on the site naturally indicates the level of interest and user engagement.

 Today, using digital tools we can know with high accuracy the user's exposure metric, such as which users were exposed, what they viewed and other parameters of engagement

 Exposure targets measure in two main metrics - impressions - how many times my ads have been exposed in total, and unique impressions - how many people have seen my ads (on Facebook this measure called reach).